zenobio93/seat-docs/docs/installation/docker_installation.md

 sh <(curl -fsSL get.docker.com)
 ```

-If you are on Windows, download and install Docker Desktop from https://www.docker.com/products/docker-desktop.
+If you are on Windows, download and install [Docker Desktop].

 #### Docker-compose Download